paulgibbs/achievements/readme.txt

 Simply by activating Achievements, any standard WordPress theme is suddenly capable of having achievements and tracking user progress; everything works out of the box.
 Achievements integrates seamlessly with your existing WordPress theme.

-The plugin supports many of your favourite WordPress plugins, including [bbPress](http://wordpress.org/extend/plugins/bbpress/), [BuddyPress](http://wordpress.org/extend/plugins/buddypress/), [coursewa.re](http://wordpress.org/extend/plugins/buddypress-courseware/), and [WP e-Commerce](http://wordpress.org/extend/plugins/wp-e-commerce/).
+This plugin supports many of your favourite WordPress plugins, including [bbPress](http://wordpress.org/extend/plugins/bbpress/), [BuddyPress](http://wordpress.org/extend/plugins/buddypress/), [coursewa.re](http://wordpress.org/extend/plugins/buddypress-courseware/), and [WP e-Commerce](http://wordpress.org/extend/plugins/wp-e-commerce/).
 For example, have you ever wanted to give your community members points when they contribute to a discussion, or buy items from your store?
 Now you can.

 For information, support, and developer documentation, visit [achievementsapp.com](http://achievementsapp.com/).